146: Paul Foot Award: The Winner

 Is there more to come on this story?

-I mean what has been shown by previous Paul Foot winners is that you've just got to hold your nerve.
+I mean, what has been shown by previous Pole Foot winners is that you've just got to hold your nerve.

 We'll keep going.

-and their bravery in talking to us was incredible and I think I think both of us would say that if anything this award is dedicated to unpaid carers.
+And their bravery in talking to us was incredible and I think both of us would say that if anything this award is dedicated to unpaid carers.

 Tune in.